mbcladwell/bookmunger/README.md

  ## Book File Name Requirements

- As mentioned above, title and author(s) are extracted from the ebook file name, so this name needs to be informative and fit certain patterns.
+ As mentioned above, title and author(s) might need to be extracted from the ebook file name if metadata is not available, so this name needs to be informative and fit certain patterns.
 BM does not provide forms for modifying title or authors.
 This is achieved by modifying (renaming) the file directly.
 Natural intelligence (mine) has been used to design algorithms that can extract author names from a variety of formats.
 The decision tree is outlined below.
 The general pattern for file names is:

  * [title] by [author(s)] [suffix] . [extension]  e.g. Dune by Frank Herbert (ManyBooks).epub